Vision Statement

 Mark Burton of Sychrony

 Dr. Mark Burton is a clinical psychologist working as a therapist, trainer, and researcher focused on psychedelic support models and exposure-based therapies.
-Mark is a trained clinical trial therapist for several models of psychedelic treatment, including those for psilocybin, MDMA, and 5-MeO-DMT.
-He is a therapist, lead trainer and mentor for Compass Pathways clinical trials, where he contributes to the development and implementation of the training program for the Compass Psychological Support Model.
+Mark is a psychological support provider for several models of psychedelic treatment currently being studied in phase II and phase III clinical trials.
+Through working with dozens of participants receiving psychedelic treatment across different clinical trials, Mark has developed a strong sense for how to support those experiencing the broad range of psychedelic effects and how to implement these treatments in various medical settings.
+Mark is also a therapist, lead trainer and mentor with Compass Pathways, where he has helped develop and implement the training program for the phase III clinical trials for COMP360 Psilocybin treatment.
 Outside of psychedelics, Mark’s focus is on clinical practice, training, and research in trauma-focused therapies.
 He is a lead trainer for the Emory Prolonged Exposure (PE) Consultant Training Program, which trains consultants to work with novice trauma-focused therapists.
 He is also a co-founder of the Mind Body Behavioral Institute, focused on delivering experiential training for exposure-based psychotherapy.
 Mark believes that well-trained therapists armed with effective treatments can help turn the tide of psychological suffering in our world.

 Want to learn more about how we can collaborate?